About

 The ‘Integrated Water Resources Management in Kosovo’ (IWRM-K) is a 12-year transformational Program of the Swiss Agency for Development and Cooperation (SDC) and the Government of Kosovo.
 Its implementation has been entrusted to the Consortium of Skat Consulting Ltd., St. Gallen Switzerland, and the Environment Agency Austria.

-In its first phase (2020–2024), the Program aims to establish the planning framework, the knowledge and the institutional capacities needed to transform the country’s water resource management.
+In its First Phase (May 2020–April 2024), the IWRM-K Program successfully established the foundational planning framework, knowledge base, and institutional capacities essential for transforming the country’s water resource management.

-By working with decision-makers, civil society and citizens on tackling key water challenges, this Program will help replace an outdated, traditional, and fragmented approach with more comprehensive and dynamic ways of managing water resources at river basin scale, in line with the principles of the EU Water Framework Directive.
+By collaborating with decision-makers, civil society, and citizens to address key water challenges, the Program has begun replacing outdated, traditional, and fragmented approaches with more comprehensive and dynamic management practices at the river basin scale, aligned with the principles of the EU Water Framework Directive.

 <%loop_item['collections']['title']['en']%>